University of Wyoming Receives $500,000 Cryptocurrency Donation

 This sizable donation will promote the company’s academic approach to blockchain development and engineering.

 Cryptocurrency development firm IOHK made a $500,000 cryptocurrency donation to the University of Wyoming.
-The donation was made in Cardano (ADA), currently the world’s 11th largest cryptocurrency by market capitalization.
-The state of Wyoming will match the donation, meaning the university will actually receive $1,000,000 to help fund their ground-breaking blockchain research.
+The donation was made in Cardano (ADA), the world’s 11th largest cryptocurrency by market capitalization.
+The state of Wyoming will match the donation, meaning the university will receive a grand total $1,000,000 to help fund their ground-breaking blockchain research.
 A huge milestone on the firm’s history.

 This is the first cryptocurrency donation the University of Wyoming has received, but it’s not the first we’ve seen in the educational sector.
-In fact, other notable universities have also benefited from high profile bitcoin and other cryptocurrency donations.
+In fact, other notable universities have also benefited from high profile bitcoin and or cryptocurrency donations.

 What about other Universities?

-Because universities are also nonprofits, donors receive substantial tax benefits when donating cryptocurrency directly to a nonprofit or higher education institution such as a university.
-More and more Universities are accepting cryptocurrency and have received large donations including:
+As universities are seen as nonprofits, donors receive substantial tax benefits when donating cryptocurrency.
+Donating directly to a nonprofit or higher education institution (like a university) will afford you tax relief.

 Is your University ready to accept cryptocurrency donations?

-In this webinar, we'll explore this emerging trend and cover topics like:
+In our bitcoin & crypto donation webinar, we’ll explore this emerging trend and cover topics like: